RobertoPrevato/AzureDevOps-agents/README.md

 # AzureDevOps-agents
 Images for self-hosted DevOps agents running in Docker.
-The preparartion of these images has been described in this post: [Self-hosted Azure DevOps agents running in Docker](https://robertoprevato.github.io).
+The preparation of these images has been described in this post: [Self-hosted Azure DevOps agents running in Docker](https://robertoprevato.github.io).

 ## Credit
-Most of the bash scripts in this repository are adopted from the official Hosted images prepared by Microsoft, from this repository: [https://github.com/microsoft/azure-pipelines-image-generation/](https://github.com/microsoft/azure-pipelines-image-generation/); these images feature a modified `start.sh` script that supports caching of tools and agent files across restarts, as described in the post linked above.
+Most of the bash scripts in this repository are adopted from the official Hosted images prepared by Microsoft, with minor modifications, from this repository: [https://github.com/microsoft/azure-pipelines-image-generation/](https://github.com/microsoft/azure-pipelines-image-generation/); these images feature a modified `start.sh` script that supports caching of tools and agent files across restarts, as described in the post linked above.

 ## Using images from DockerHub
 These images have been published to [my DockerHub repositories](https://hub.docker.com/u/robertoprevato), and can be fetched from there.